tinchodias/BaselineBuilder/README.md

 [![Build Status](https://travis-ci.org/tinchodias/pharo-metacello-baseline-builder.png)](http://travis-ci.org/tinchodias/pharo-metacello-baseline-builder)

 Fastly create a `BaselineOf` for your new Pharo project.
 You specify a project name (the prefix of your packages) and a list of external project names (the prefix of packages in which your packages depend).
-The builder analyses your code to stablish the internal and external relations between packages, and generates a boilerplate `BaselineOf` for you.
-The package relations are stablished using the static analysis provided by [Christophe Demarey's](https://github.com/demarey/) `Tool-DependencyAnalyser`, which comes with Pharo.
+The builder analyses your code to establish the internal and external relations between packages, and generates a boilerplate `BaselineOf` for you.
+The package relations are established using the static analysis provided by [Christophe Demarey's](https://github.com/demarey/) `Tool-DependencyAnalyser`, which comes with Pharo.

 ## Installation